 Here are a few tips to clear your baby’s skin.

-• Massage a vegetable oil into the crust-like scales.
+- Massage a vegetable oil into the crust-like scales.
 Let the oil soak in for fifteen minutes to soften the scales, then remove them with a soft baby hairbrush, toothbrush, comb or cloth.
-But if not done very gently, this can worsen the condition and bring about temporary hair loss.
+But if not done very gently, this can worsen the condition and can trigger temporary hair loss.

-• Use of over-the-counter tar-based shampoo once a week helps getting rid of scaliness, but should not be used for babies under two years.
+- Use of over-the-counter tar based shampoo once a week helps getting rid of scaling.
+But use of these shampoos is not recommended in babies under two years.

-• Making a paste from Bicarbinate soda (baking powder) and leaving it on the affected area for 10 minutes can also help lift the scales.
+- Making a paste from Bicarbonate soda (baking powder) and leaving it on the affected area for 10 minutes can also help lift the scales.